AnantharamanLab/METABOLIC/README.md

 ## Installation instruction
 _scroll down the page for "Quick Start Instructions"_

 1. Go to where you want the program to be and clone the github repository or click the green buttom "download ZIP" folder, and unzip.
-The script and dependent databases should be kept in the same directory.
+The perl and R scripts and dependent databases should be kept in the same directory.

 ```
     git-clone https://github.com/ChaoLab/METABOLIC.git